 2. Smartphone protector

 Smartphones serve as cameras, web browsers, calculators, flashlights — oh, and phones, too — making them indispensable parts of our lives.

 Drop one, and the day or so it takes to get it fixed may seem like an eternity.
 That’s why it’s worth protecting it with the thickest, strongest case you can afford.
 I like the sturdy Otterbox Defender series, but make sure it’s not too thick for your pocket or purse.

 3. Window insulation kit

 When applied correctly, this easy fix can lower your winter heating bills by making your home more energy-efficient.
-Cut the kit’s film to fit your windows, position it with included mounting tape and use a blow-dryer to remove any wrinkles.
+Cut the kit’s film to fit your windows, position it with the included mounting tape, and use a blow-dryer to remove any wrinkles.
 Hot stuff!

 4. Electricity usage monitor

 If you’ve ever dreaded opening an electricity bill, this solution is for you.
 An electricity usage monitor, like the simple-to-use Kill A Watt monitor, tells you exactly which appliances in your home are sucking away the most money.

 Try it out on a bunch of your appliances.
 Maybe it’s time to toast your old toaster for something more economical.

 Many ovens simply don’t report their temperature accurately, resulting in money wasted on burned or undercooked food.